-iv.
+v.
 Statistical Support

 The department provides in-house statistical support.
-Dr.Beth Wolfe is our in-house statistician and she is available for in-person consult on Wednesdays in the department.
-Dr.Wolfe is available for half day on Wednesdays and she alternates her hours between 8-12noon and 1-4pm.
-Please contact Kim Crisp, administrative assistant to set up an appointment with Dr.Wolfe.
+Dr. Beth Wolfe is our in-house statistician and she is available for in-person consult on Wednesdays in the department.
+Dr. Wolfe is available for half day on Wednesdays and she alternates her hours between 8-12noon and 1-4pm.
+Dr. Dulaney Wilson is available on Tuesdays and Fridays between 1-4pm.
+Please contact Kim Pompey, administrative assistant to set up an appointment with them.